AguaClara/aguadatos-amplify-android/README.md

 POST stands for Plant Operations Smartphone Tracker.
 We are dedicated to designing and creating a functional application that allows AguaClara Plant Operators to effectively record data and analye trends and patterns within their plant.

-### Team Members:
+## Team Members:

--Becca Jeffries (lead)
+- Becca Jeffries (lead)
--George Dong
+- George Dong
--Kelly Tran
+- Kelly Tran
--Jason Fu
+- Patrick Egan
--Patrick Egan
+- Jason Fu
--Dora Weng
+- Dora Weng
--Tim Holt
+- Tim Holt

 ### Goals for Fall 2024: